Shehab-Mahmoud/DeepNeuralNetwork/README.md

 ### The steps to implementing back propagation :
 1. kick start back prop. by calculating the drivative of Loss w.r.t last layer activation
-2. since the last layer(output layer) is unique (has diffrent activation from other layers), calculate the derivative of the loss<br>
-w.r.t weights and biases
+2. since the last layer(output layer) is unique (has diffrent activation from other layers), calculate the derivative of the loss w.r.t weights and biases
 > Here we use the sigmoid activation function so we use its derivative.